The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation

 More significantly, the relaxation behavior of the Rykov model is analyzed.
 By taking the third-order moment of the collision term, the heat flux relaxation rates for the Rykov model can be obtained.
 Following the heat flux relaxation relationship Eq.~(\ref{heatflux_relax}), the corresponding heat flux relaxation coefficients can be extracted for analysis:

 Notably, the heat flux relaxation coefficients ${A}_{\rm{tr}}$ and ${A}_{\rm{rt}}$ are set to zero.
 This implies the model assumes independent relaxation between translational and rotational heat fluxes without mutual influence.
-The Rykov model does not accurately capture the relaxation process due to the assumption of independently relaxing translational and rotational heat fluxes, which consequently results in incorrect thermal relaxation coefficients.
-This demonstrates that recovering the transport coefficients does not guarantee the correct relaxation rates.
+While this simplification allows the model to recover the correct transport coefficients (viscosity and thermal conductivity) via the C-E expansion, it fails to capture the coupled relaxation dynamics between ${\mathbf{q}}_{\rm{t}}$ and ${\mathbf{q}}_{\rm{r}}$.
+This discrepancy highlights a key limitation: matching macroscopic transport coefficients in the continuum limit does not guarantee the accuracy of the underlying microscopic relaxation processes.
+A more complete kinetic model should be grounded in the correct relaxation rates.